 • What practical things can I do to help manage my pain?

-• Can you recommend any information and resources to learn more about my condition?
+• Can you recommend any resources to learn more about my condition?

-• Can I access any programs that make it more affordable to see different allied health professionals (e.g. a Chronic Disease GP Management Plan and Team Care Arrangement)?
+• Can I access any programs that make it more affordable to see different allied health professionals?
+For example, a GP Chronic Disease Management Plan and Team Care Arrangement?

 • Can I access a Mental Health Care Plan to make it more affordable to see a psychologist?